go-vela/site/content/usage/stage_orchestration.md

 ### Understanding the `needs` tag

-While there isn't a sure-fire way of running stages in order, there is the `needs` tag, which introduces a level of dependency that can be used to order stages.
-However, noting the example above, the `needs` tag can become tricky when combined with pruning.
+While there isn't a sure-fire way of running stages in order, the `needs` tag introduces a level of dependency that can be used to order stages.
+However the `needs` tag can become tricky when combined with pruning, as shown in the example above.
 Let's take a look at a theoretical pipeline:

 ```yaml
 version: "1"